giovanni-dm/Sogeti-Web_UI-Testing/README.md

 5. Include the downloaded WebDriver in the BuildPath of the newly created project
 6. Import the 3 Java files into the source folder of the project
 7. Run the tests

+Notes: The second test case fails in any case because some field is required but not specified in the task description. (eg."company")